zheweizhang1/Web_Development_Course/class_2_css/readme.md

 There is a defined order that attribute values get applied to elements in the case where there is more than one assignment.
 From lowest to highest priority.
 1. Positioning: bottommost elements have higher priority
-2. Specificity(selectors): Universal, Element,Class,Attribute(lowest - highest priority)
+2. Specificity(selectors): Universal, Element, Class,id, Attribute(lowest - highest priority)
 3. Type: external, internal, inline (lowest - highest priority)
 4. Importance: use of keyword '!important' next to attribute

 [Example]()

+## Class Assignment
+Create 5 boxes diagonally, and have their borders double as you go down the page.
+Write any text in each of the boxes with all the padding attributes set to 10px.

 ## 9. Combining CSS Selectors
 1. Group with ,
 2. child with >